-Called according to His purpose
+Predestined to be called according to His purpose

 Those God calls now “are the called according to His purpose” (Romans 8:28).
 They are being trained through various tests and trials to develop the righteous character of God.
 “We must through many tribulations enter the kingdom of God” (Acts 14:22).

-This Kingdom will be established on the earth!
-“And have made us kings and priests to our God; and we shall reign on the earth” (Revelation 5: 10).
+This Kingdom will be established on the earth.
+“And have made us kings and priests to our God; and we shall reign on the earth” (Revelation 5:10).

 This group of individuals was predestined, before the foundation of the world or before time began to be called now.
 “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love” (Ephesians 1:3-4; see also 2 Timothy 1:9).

 Those God calls now, according to His purpose, are also predestined to become younger siblings of Jesus Christ in the same glorious state in which He is.
 Paul tells us: “Having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will” (Ephesians 1:5).

 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified” (Romans 8:28-30).